-Metropolitan Housing Access Program (MHAP), is the centralized source for housing services and housing information for persons living with HIV/AIDS.
-MHAP offers MHAP Housing Programs and Housing Information & Referral Services (HIRS) for eligible Prince George’s County residents.
+The Metropolitan Housing Access Program (MHAP), is the centralized source for housing services and housing information for persons living with HIV/AIDS in Prince George’s County, MD.
+MHAP offers financial assistance and Housing Information & Referral Services (HIRS) for eligible DC residents.

-MHAP Financial Assistance for Prince George’s County Residents
+Financial Assistance Programs for HIV+ Prince George’s County, MD Residents

-HCS provides financial assistance to individuals living with HIV/AIDS who are suffering financial hardship.
-This assistance is offered through the Short Term Rental Mortgage and Utility (STRMU) program and can be used to help pay for delinquent rent, mortgage and utility bills.
+HCS provides financial assistance to persons living with HIV/AIDS (PLWH) who are experiencing financial hardship.
+This assistance is offered through the Short Term Rental, Mortgage, and Utility (STRMU) Program.
+Financial assistance can be provided to help with housing related costs such as delinquent rent, mortgage and utility bills.

-Persons living with HIV who are experiencing homelessness, unstable housing, foreclosure, poor housing conditions, or other housing related problems can be referred to the Housing Counseling Service’s Metropolitan Housing Assistance Program (MHAP) for housing services.
+Persons living with HIV who are experiencing homelessness, unstable housing, foreclosure, poor housing conditions, or other housing related problems can contact Housing Counseling Service’s MHAP Program for housing services.
 MHAP staff will assist HOPWA eligible households develop a plan to respond to housing barriers and explore housing options.
-Assistance may include: referrals to emergency, transitional housing programs; housing search counseling, budgeting and credit counseling, tenancy rights and responsibilities counseling, and connection to employment services and programs.
+Assistance may include: referrals to emergency, transitional housing programs; housing search counseling, budgeting and credit counseling, tenancy rights and responsibilities counseling, and referrals to other housing related programs/services.

-Persons living with HIV/AIDS are encouraged to utilize any of the services at HCS.
-Aside from specialized services for people living with HIV/AIDS, HCS offers a wide variety of free counseling, training, and technical assistance to homebuyers, homeowners, tenants, and homeless persons.
-Please call a MHAP specialist at (202) 667-2681 to learn more about the services at HCS.
-HCS Staff can also refer you to other organizations for assistance.
+Additionally, all housing consumers are encouraged to utilize the wide array of housing services at HCS.
+Aside from specialized services for people living with HIV/AIDS, HCS offers a wide variety of free counseling, training, and technical assistance to home buyers, homeowners, tenants, and homeless persons.
+Please call the MHAP Program (202) 667-2681 to learn more about the services at HCS.